|Home » INDUSTRY & MARKETS » Industry actors...|

 The industry is becoming ever more globalised.
 Europe’s manufacturing pioneers have begun to penetrate North America and Asia.
 Wind turbine sales and supply chain strategies will take on a more international dimension as volumes increase.

 As the region responsible for pioneering widespread, larger-scale uptake of wind power, Europe hosts the strongest competition for market share, with roughly a dozen suppliers.
 The European market has seen highly stable market share distribution with few major shifts since a round of consolidation among leading suppliers in 2003–2004.
-Between 2004 and 2007, three players held an average of over 15% of the annual market share, followed by four players with a 5% to 10% share each.
-During the same period, a handful of other players with a less than 5% market share vied to establish themselves in the market for longer-term positioning.
+Between 2004 and 2007, three players held an average of over 15 per cent of the annual market share, followed by four players with a 5 to 10 per cent share each.
+During the same period, a handful of other players with a less than 5 per cent market share vied to establish themselves in the market for longer-term positioning.
 In Europe, manufacturers are primarily focusing on Class II machines of 2 MW and larger.
 There are several key players in this competitive region:

-- Global leader Vestas averaged 30% of annual MW added in Europe between 2001 and 2007, and competes for offshore dominance with its 3 MW, V90 turbine.
+- Global leader Vestas averaged 30 per cent of annual MW added in Europe between 2001 and 2007 and is competing for offshore dominance with its 3 MW, V90 turbine;

-- Enercon, Vestas’ chief European rival, has held steady at 20% of MW supplied since 2001 with its bestselling 2 MW, E-80 turbine.
+- Enercon, Vestas’ chief European rival, has held steady at 20 per cent of MW supplied since 2001 with its bestselling 2 MW, E-80 turbine;

-- Gamesa has settled at 18% to 19% of European MW added annually since 2005 based on steady sales of its G80, 2 MW turbine.
+- Gamesa has settled at 18-19 per cent of European MW added annually since 2005, based on steady sales of its 2 MW G80 turbine;

-- Siemens has maintained 7% to 10% of annual installations since acquiring Bonus in 2004, leveraging the success of the 2.3 MW turbine offshore and 3.6 MW turbine offshore.
+- Siemens has maintained 7-10 per cent of annual installations since acquiring Bonus in 2004, leveraging the success of the 2.3 MW turbine offshore and 3.6 MW turbine offshore;

-- GE has shifted much of its sales focus from Europe to its home US market with its 1.5 MW platform, and has seen its market share drop from 11% in 2003 to 2% in 2007, though it seeks to regain its position with its 2.5 MW turbine.
+- GE has shifted much of its sales focus from Europe to its home US market with its 1.5 MW platform, and has seen its market share drop from 11 per cent in 2003 to 2 per cent in 2007, though it is seeking to regain its position with its 2.5 MW turbine;

-- Nordex averaged 6% of annual MW installed in Europe between 2001 and 2007, mainly due to steady sales in France and its home market Germany, followed by Portugal and other markets where it mainly deploys its N90, 2.3-2.5 MW series.
+- Nordex averaged 6 per cent of annual MW installed in Europe between 2001 and 2007, mainly due to steady sales in France and its home market Germany, followed by Portugal and other markets, where it mainly deploys its 2.3-2.5 MW N90 series;

-- Other suppliers looking for market positioning include Acciona Windpower, Alstom Ecotécnia, and REpower with 5% or less of the market.
+- Other suppliers looking for market positioning include Acciona Windpower, Alstom Ecotécnia, and REpower with 5 per cent or less of the market; and

 - At the same time, Pfleiderer licensees WinWinD and Multibrid are continuing to scale up their pilot turbines, while Fuhrländer continued its lower volume deliveries in Germany.